 For more information on the conversion of entities to another legal form, please click here.

 Main changes in terms of governance

-The BCCA will, to a certain extent, limit the flexibility that cooperative companies now have in terms of governance.
+The BCCA has, to a certain extent, limited the flexibility that cooperative companies now have in terms of governance.
 On the other hand, the legislator has also introduced further flexibilities in certain areas.

 Under the BCC, one could freely determine the powers of the general assembly in the articles of association.
 Now, under the BCCA the general assembly’s powers are, by default, limited to the powers given to it by the BCCA, such as approval of the annual accounts and appointment, resignation, and conditions on remuneration of directors.

 It is possible to extend the powers of the general assembly.
 However, as opposed to the BCC, the BCCA stipulates that such extensions of powers of the general assembly will only have internal value.
 Therefore, the extension of powers shall not be enforceable vis-à-vis third parties, unless the company proves that the third party involved was aware of this extension of powers, or could not have been unaware of it considering the circumstances.